-Tristin Roney, MA, studied psychology for over a decade in order to become a licensed psychologist.
+Tristin studied psychology for over a decade in order to become a licensed psychologist.
 He received a bachelor’s degree in Psychology, a master’s degree in Contemplative Psychotherapy from Naropa University, and was months away from completing a PhD in Counseling Psychology with an emphasis in Health Psychology.
 He had a career in the United States Air Force working as a clinical psychologist.
 His life was set.

 Initially, he gave complete control to his doctors.
 He did 9 months of chemotherapy, radiation, and multiple surgeries.
 He lived with an ostomy for most of that period.
 But when all was said and done, he was given 2 years to live and told he would be on chemotherapy for the rest of his life.

 Tristin, and his wife Juanique, refused to accept this prognosis.
-They also realized they could no longer trust Tristin’s life with the medical establishment.
+They also realized they could no longer trust Tristin’s life to the medical establishment.
 This led to a flurry of research into alternative options, and the rest is Provo Health history.